-During the year, the Company's joint venture partner American West made plans for a 2023 exploration program which began in April 2023 and arranged to acquire and utilize certain supplies that the Company had on hand at site.
-In connection with that, the Company billed American West a total of \$384,760 representing a recovery of prior expenditures.
+During the year, American West carried out their 2023 exploration program and arranged to utilize certain supplies that the Company had on hand at site in Nunavut.
+In connection with that, the Company billed American West a total of \$80,500 representing a recovery of prior expenditures.